-Wear a high factor sun screen and avoid over exposure to the sun, especially during the middle of the day.
-And drink plenty of water.
+Wear a high factor sunscreen and avoid overexposure to the sun, especially during the middle of the day.
+Don’t forget to drink plenty of water.

 Stomach upsets can ruin a holiday, so take sensible precautions.
 Find out if the local tap water is safe to drink and check that all food is properly cooked.

 Keep clothes and valuables to a minimum, but try to find space for the following items in your luggage: